Viscoelastic Solids

 UW seal

 Description: Linear theory of viscoelasticity; non-aging materials; Boltzmann superposition principle; linear functionals; thermodynamic foundations; time-temperature superposition principle; boundary and initial value problems.
-Applications of viscoelastic materials are to be examined in connection with vibration damping, relaxation of stress in fasteners, creep, droop, and sag in structural members, sound absorption, creep buckling, settlement of foundations, tire mechanics, and shock attenuation.
+Applications of viscoelastic materials are to be examined in connection with vibration damping, relaxation of stress in fasteners, creep, droop, and sag in structural members, sound absorption, creep buckling, settlement of foundations, tire mechanics, aircraft materials, and shock attenuation.

 Goals: To prepare seniors and graduate students to do advanced analysis and design using materials such as polymers and composites with time and frequency dependent viscoelastic properties or to do research with polymers, composites or biological materials; development of physical insight.